U.S. Supreme Court allows Trump to wind down census early

 “Contrary to what Plaintiffs may think, the Bureau is not free to disregard a statutory deadline in pursuit of some ethereal notion of a better census,” Justice Department lawyers said in a court filing.

+“Under the Constitution, the federal government must conduct a complete and accurate Census, and this duty should not be trumped by adherence to a statutory deadline that never envisioned a once-in-a-generation pandemic,” said Representative Carolyn Maloney, chairwoman of the House Oversight Committee, which has investigated the Trump administration’s handling of the census.

-Reporting by Jan Wolfe; Additional reporting by Lawrence Hurley; Editing by Chris Reese
+Reporting by Jan Wolfe; Additional reporting by Lawrence Hurley; Editing by Chris Reese, Peter Cooney and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.